-&lt;sup>14 But see Rose v.
+14 But see Rose v.
 Cahee, 727 F. Supp.
 2d 728, 739 (E.D.
 Wis.
 2010) (court declined to follow Frazier, limiting coverage of the funding assistance nondiscrimination cover the contractor of a recipient requirement to those entities receiving the funds directly and that "are in a position to choose whether to do so").

 Response: It has long been established that when an entity receives Federal funds, conditions may be placed on the receipt of those funds.
-Not all providers receive Federal financial assistance; however, when they do, they must comply with applicable law.
+15 Not all providers receive Federal financial assistance; however, when they do, they must comply with applicable law.
 The rule, however, does not ban physicians and faith-based or other health care entities from refusing to participate in pregnancy termination procedures.
-On the contrary, the ACA itself provides that "[n]othing in this Act shall be construed to have any effect on Federal laws regarding-(i) conscience protection; (ii) willingness or refusal to provide abortion; and (iii) discrimination on the basis of the willingness or refusal to provide abortion, and (iii) discrimination on the basis of the willingness or refusal to provide abortion."
+On the contrary, the ACA itself provides that "[n]othing in this Act shall be construed to have any effect on Federal laws regarding-(i) conscience protection; (ii) willingness or refusal to provide abortion; and (iii) discrimination on the basis of the willingness or refusal to provide, pay for, cover, or refer for abortion or to provide or participate in training to provide abortion."
 42 U.S.C.
 18023(c)(2)(A).
-In addition, the rule has been revised at § 92.3(c) to recognize that, "[i]nsofar as the application of any requirement under this part would violate applicable Federal protections for religious freedom and conscience, such application shall not be required."
+16 In addition, the rule has been revised at § 92.3(c) to recognize that, "[i]nsofar as the application of any requirement under this part would violate applicable Federal protections for religious freedom and conscience, such application shall not be required."
 Further, in this final rule, the process regarding exemptions related to religious freedom and conscience protections has been clarified.
 See § 92.302.